 - Maximizing the number of participants in terms of natural gas volume purchased.

-The KJUMP purchasing pool is managed by Seminole Energy Services, one of the largest independent suppliers of natural gas in the Midwest.
+The KJUMP purchasing pool is managed by CenterPoint Energy, one of the largest independent suppliers of natural gas.
 The duties of the administrator include:

 Auditing and Bill Payment Services